rynchin/clusterattention/README.md

 # Cluster Attention

+## Papers
+- Attention is all you need
+- Linear attention
+- Gumbel softmax + straight through trick
+- Cluster attention paper and sparse attention paper

 ## Mechanism
 Self-attention can be viewed as message passing on a fully connected graph G with self-edges.